History of Kanye West in Timeline

 In 2022, Kanye West deemed abortion "genocide and population control" of black people.

-In late 2022, Kanye West made a series of antisemitic statements, resulting in the termination of his collaborations, sponsorships, and partnerships with Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas.
+In late 2022, Kanye West made a series of antisemitic statements, leading to the termination of his collaborations, sponsorships, and partnerships with several companies including Vogue, Universal Music Group, CAA, Balenciaga, Gap, and Adidas.

-Starting in 2022, Kanye West faced widespread condemnation and lost sponsorships due to his antisemitic views, including self-identification as a Nazi and denial of the Holocaust.
+Starting in 2022, Kanye West faced widespread condemnation and lost sponsors and partnerships due to his antisemitic views.

 January 2023: Informal Marriage to Bianca Censori

-In January 2023, it was reported that Kanye West had informally married Australian architect Bianca Censori in a private ceremony in Beverly Hills.
+In January 2023, it was reported that Kanye West informally married Bianca Censori, an architect working for Yeezy, in a private ceremony in Beverly Hills.
+The ceremony was not legally binding as they did not file for a marriage license.

-In July 2023, Twitter reversed the ban on Kanye West's account, citing assurances from West that he would not post harmful content.
+In July 2023, Twitter reversed the ban on Kanye West, citing assurances from West that he would not post harmful content.

 In October 2023, an attorney for Kanye West stated that he "is not a candidate for office in 2024".